diaszakir/todo-flask/README.md

 ## How to run

-For the first version you can launch application typed in terminal
+For the first version you can launch application type in terminal

 ```
 flask run